 I hung onto my color by way of the bottle and it’s just as easy and accessible for men too.
 And no different than women, many men aspire to hang onto their youth as long as possible.

-Going gray isn’t anything to feel embarrassed about, you can work it to your advantage.
-So if you have decided to embrace your grays there are haircuts that will compliment and work with your changing color.
+Going grey isn’t anything to feel embarrassed about, you can work it to your advantage.
+So if you have decided to embrace your grey’s, there are haircuts that will compliment and work with your changing color.

-Gray hair is truly on trend and you can rock it with a fabulous haircut that works with your personal style while being current.
+Grey hair is truly on trend and you can rock it with a fabulous haircut that works with your personal style while remaining current.